Eesti Rahvusringhääling: History

 The Act, which was passed by the Estonian Parliament on 18 January 2007, also appointed Eesti Ringhäälingunõukogu (RHN) (the Estonian Broadcasting Council) to act as the regulatory body for ERR's five national radio channels and single television station.

 Regular radio broadcasting in Estonia began on 18 December 1926.
 TV was first broadcast in Estonia on 19 July 1955.
-ERR receives a state grant to fund the operation of its five national radio channels and two TV channels.
+ERR receives a state grant to fund the operation of its five national radio channels and three TV channels.
 ERR participates in a number of projects within the European Broadcasting Union, of which it is a full member, notably in musical exchanges and concert series.
 In addition, ERR's Radio Drama Department has won international recognition at events organised by the EBU.

 On 19 September 2014, the Estonian government approved the creation of a dedicated Russian-language TV channel as part of the ERR network.
 The channel ETV+ was launched in late September 2015.

 In April 2019, the Estonian National Broadcasting Company announced that Kadarik Tüür Arhitektid won the design competition for the new TV house, expected to be completed in 2023.
 In the same month, 15 months of design work began.
 Estonian National Broadcasting intends to sell the buildings at Faehlmann 12, Faehlmann 10 and Gonsiori 27 in 2022 or 2023 due to depreciation.
 There is a decorative eye on the wall on the Gonsiori street side of the TV house.